 Find a support system of professionals, family, and friends who can help you achieve your goals and provide guidance in your journey.
 With dedication and perseverance, completing an MBA program is possible.
 Take time to create strategies and be organized to stay motivated while balancing school, family, and career life.

 Finally, if you are still feeling overwhelmed with the application process, don’t forget to check out our MBA application services.
 The Admit Lab is here to help – as you take steps toward your dream of obtaining an MBA degree.
+Got questions about the application process or would like to get a quick profile assessement?
+Sign up for a consultation, it’s FREE!

 With a Master’s from McGill University and a Ph.D. from New York University, Philippe Barr is the founder of The Admit Lab.
 As a tenure-track professor, Philippe spent a decade teaching and serving on several graduate admission committees at UNC-Chapel Hill before turning to full-time consulting.
 With more than seven years of experience as a graduate school admissions consultant, Philippe has stewarded the candidate journey across multiple master’s and Ph.D. programs and helped hundreds of students get admitted to top-tier graduate programs all over the world.